 Trying to save money on your Big Island vacation?
-Don’t miss these Free Things to do on the Big Island of Hawaii with kids.
+Don’t miss these Free Things to do on the Big Island with kids.
 Keep scrolling down for all the info!

-This free things to do on the Big Island of Hawaii post was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This free things to do on the Big Island post was written by Hawaii travel expert Marcie Cheung and contains affiliate links, which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

-This seems to happen to us more often than not, even when we are using the latest app for money management AND keeping an eye on our expenses.
+This seems to happen to us more often than not, even when we are using the latest money management app and keeping an eye on our expenses.

 There just always seems to be some hidden costs we weren’t aware of or planning on.

-Unplanned budget-busting expenses occur all over the world, but seem to be most prevalent in the more tourist-y areas.
+Unplanned budget-busting expenses occur all over the world, but they seem to be most prevalent in touristy areas.

 People on vacation tend to spend money, and businesses know that!
 Hawaii is no exception, but with a little research, you can fill your days with free experiences and memories.